+1 The Migration Legislation Amendment Bill (No.3) 1994 ("the Bill") seeks to amend the Migration Act 1958 ("the Act") to clarify the meaning of certain provisions of the Act.
+The references to provision numbers in the Migration Act 1958 in this outline are, unless otherwise indicated, references to provision numbers as they were before the renumbering of the Migration Act 1958 by section 83 of the Migration Legislation Amendment Act 1994 on 1 September 1994.

-- 1 The Migration Legislation Amendment Bill (No.2) 1994 ("the Bill") seeks to amend the Migration Act 1958 ("the Act") to clarify the meaning of certain provisions of the Act. - The Bill contains a number of clauses which will operate from 1 November 1989 to ensure that certain provisions of the Act are interpreted in a manner consistent with the meaning Parliament intends.
+The Bill seeks to amend the Act as it was immediately before the commencement of section 19 of the Migration Reform Act 1992.
+The Bill contains a number of clauses which will operate from 1 November 1989 to ensure that certain provisions of the Act are interpreted in a manner consistent with the meaning Parliament intends.
 This meaning is consistent with the operation that the Minister and the Department previously understood those provisions to have had.
-These provisions are sections 35 and 36 of the Act as they were prior to 19 December 1989 when they were renumbered as sections 87 and 88 respectively by the Migration Legislation Amendment Act 1989. - Recent interpretations of section 36 (section 88) of the Act in the cases of Chu Kheng Lim v Minister for Immigration, Local Government and Ethnic Affairs (1992) 176 CLR 1 and Lek v Minister for Immigration, Local Government and Ethnic Affairs (Federal Court, unreported, 22 June 1993, No. NG 926 of 1992) have cast some doubt on the way the Commonwealth administered that section, in practice, for certain unauthorised boat arrivals prior to the enactment of Division 4B of the Act in May 1992 by the Migration Amendment Act 1992. - Following these decisions, proceedings were commenced in the High Court seeking declarations that the custody of 89 unauthorised boat arrivals under section 36 (section 88) had been unlawful, and awards of damages for unlawful custody.
-Prior to the handing down of these decisions, none of those persons subject to custody under section 36 (section 88) had sought to challenge the lawfulness of their custody on the basis of the interpretation the section was found to have in the decisions. - In late December 1992, section 54RA was inserted into the Act by the Migration Amendment Act (No.4) 1992.
-This section extinguished the right of action for damages for false imprisonment under the general law for persons found to have been unlawfully detained under section 36 (section 88) prior to their transfer to custody under Division 4B of the Act, replacing it with a statutory right of action limiting to one dollar per day the damages payable. - The constitutional validity of section 54RA is now being challenged in the High Court.
+These provisions are sections 35 and 36 of the Act as they were prior to 19 December 1989 when they were renumbered as sections 87 and 88 respectively by the Migration Legislation Amendment Act 1989.

+3 Recent interpretations of section 36 (section 88) of the Act in the cases of Chu Kheng Lim v Minister for Immigration, Local Government and Ethnic Affairs (1992) 176 CLR 1 and Lek v Minister for Immigration, Local Government and Ethnic Affairs (1993) 43 FCR 100) have cast some doubt on the way the Commonwealth administered that section, in practice, for certain unauthorised boat arrivals prior to the enactment of Division 4B of the Act in May 1992 by the Migration Amendment Act 1992.

+Following these decisions, proceedings were commenced in the High Court seeking declarations that the custody of 89 unauthorised boat arrivals under section 36 (section 88) had been unlawful, and awards of damages for unlawful custody.
+Prior to the handing down of these decisions, none of those persons subject to custody under section 36 (section 88) had sought to challenge the lawfulness of their custody on the basis of the interpretation the section was found to have in the decisions.

+5 In late December 1992, section 54RA was inserted into the Act by the Migration Amendment Act (No.4) 1992.
+This section extinguished the right of action for damages for false imprisonment under the general law for persons found to have been unlawfully detained under section 36 (section 88) prior to their transfer to custody under Division 4B of the Act, replacing it with a statutory right of action limiting to one dollar per day the damages payable.

+6 The constitutional validity of section 54RA is now being challenged in the High Court.
 When section 54RA was enacted, it was considered the provision was validly made.
 A number of High Court decisions since then on the ambit of the "just terms" requirement in the acquisitions power in section 51(xxxi) of the Constitution raise doubts about the constitutional validity of section 54RA.

+7 This Bill seeks to repeal section 54RA of the Principal Act and amends Section 54S of the Principal Act to remove reference to section 54RA.
+This amendment will operate from immediately after the commencement of the Migration Amendment Act (No.4) 1992 on 24 December 1992.